Men's NCAA tournament: How to watch Texas vs. Tennessee tonight

 March Madness continues today with the Second Round of the men’s NCAA tournament.
-One of the eight games being played this Saturday?
-Texas vs. Tennessee.
-The game between the No. 2 seed Tennessee Volunteers and the No. 7 seed Texas Longhorns tips off tonight at 8p.m.
+One of the eight games being played this Sunday?
+James Madison vs. Duke.
+The game between the No. 4 seed Duke Blue Devils and the No. 12 seed James Madison Dukes tips off tonight at 5:15 p.m.
 ET on CBS — streaming live on Paramount+ with SHOWTIME.
-Here’s everything you need to know about how to watch the Texas vs. Tennessee game, plus the rest of the NCAA tournament action.
-Looking for ways to watch the women’s First Round games?
-We’ve got you covered.
+Here’s everything you need to know about how to watch the James Madison vs. Duke game, plus the rest of the NCAA tournament action.
+Looking for ways to ?
+We’ve got you.

 Paramount+